cseanburns/personal_knowledge_mgmt/src/13-reference-managers-finishing-up.md

 Once you've set up some basic preferences, you can start writing in your preferred word processor.

-Zotero will add a new tab in Microsof Word, or new toolbar items if you're using Google Docs or LibreOffice Word.
+Zotero will add a new tab in Microsoft Word, or new toolbar items if you're using Google Docs or LibreOffice Word.
 You can use these new functions to add in-text citations, to extract and insert Zotero notes for items, and